 - 1.4.5.3.1 The first step of this review process is to determine if all the technical data needed for a complete review of the application has been provided.
 In most cases the information requested on the application form is sufficient to evaluate the use against the criteria listed in Part I of this Handbook.
 In those cases where the information is not sufficient, the District staff will request that the additional information be supplied and will inform the applicant as to the reason that such information is required.
 The type and amount of information varies, depending upon the impact of the proposed use.
-Examples of data that may be required include: - (a) Historical records (withdrawals and water quality), - (b) Well construction data, - (c) Well logs, - (d) Aquifer pumping tests, - (e) Well surveys, - (f) Projections of future use, - (g) Information supporting need for quantities requested, and - (h) Information regarding any permits required under the provisions of Chapters 40C-4 or 62-330, F.A.C., which may impact upon, or be impacted by the use. - 1.4.5.3.2 Whenever the District requests additional information, the request will be accompanied by citation of a specific rule pursuant to Section 373.232, F.S.
+Examples of data that may be required include: - (a) Historical records (withdrawals and water quality), - (b) Well construction data,

+- (c) Well logs, - (d) Aquifer pumping tests, - (e) Well surveys, - (f) Projections of future use, - (g) Information supporting need for quantities requested, and - (h) Information regarding any permits required under the provisions of Chapters 40C-4 or 62-330, F.A.C., which may impact upon, or be impacted by the use. - 1.4.5.3.2 Whenever the District requests additional information, the request will be accompanied by citation of a specific rule pursuant to Section 373.232, F.S.
 If the application is determined to be incomplete, the District will request the necessary additional technical information within 30 days after the receipt of the application.
-Failure to correct an error or omission or to supply additional information shall not be grounds for denial of the application unless the agency timely notifies the applicant within the 30-day time period.

-- 1.4.5.3.3 The applicant has 120 days from the date of the request for additional information to supply that information to the District.
-If an applicant requires more than 120 days in which to complete an application, the applicant may notify the District in writing of the circumstances and for good cause shown the application shall be held in active status for additional periods commensurate with the good cause shown.
-As used herein, good cause means a demonstration that the applicant is diligently acquiring the requested information, and that the additional time period requested is both reasonable and necessary to supply the information. - 1.4.5.3.4 If, within the given time frame, the applicant does not submit requested information (which was requested within 30 days after receipt of the application), the application will be prepared for denial based on Rule 40C-1.1008, F.A.C. (see Appendix A).
-In such instances, a notice of intent to deny will be provided to the applicant no less than 14 days prior to the meeting at which the Board will consider denial.
+Failure to correct an error or omission or to supply additional information shall not be grounds for administrative denial of the application unless the agency timely notifies the applicant within the 30-day time period. - 1.4.5.3.3 The applicant has 90 days from the date of the request for additional information to supply that information to the District.
+If an applicant requires more than 90 days in which to complete an application, the applicant may notify the District in writing of the circumstances and for good cause shown the application shall be held in active status for additional periods commensurate with the good cause shown.
+As used herein, good cause means a demonstration that the applicant is diligently acquiring the requested information, and that the additional time period requested is both reasonable and necessary to supply the information. - 1.4.5.3.4 If, within the given time frame, the applicant does not submit requested information (which was requested within 30 days after receipt of the application), the application shall be administrately denied based on Rule 40C-1.1008, F.A.C. (see Appendix A).
+In such instances, the District shall provide notice to the applicant that the District intends to administratively deny the application and that the applicant may request referral of the application to the Governing Board for final action.
+If an applicant requests a referral within 21 days of receipt of written notice of a District decision, the application shall be referred to the Governing